-Aside from getting buzzed on a Sunday and finally sending that sexually charged text to your coworker, the best part of bottomless brunch is that there’s a place for everyone.
-Whether you’re nursing that blistering hangover and just need peace, quiet, and a bellini, or looking to trust-fall off a table to the Frozen soundtrack in West Hollywood, the bottomless brunch does not judge.
+Aside from getting buzzed on a Sunday and sending an impulsive text to your ex, the best part of bottomless brunch is that there’s a place for everyone.
+Whether you’re nursing a blistering hangover and just want a bellini in peace, or looking to runway walk across a few conjoined tables in West Hollywood, the bottomless brunch does not judge.
 And neither do we.

-So we’ve searched the entirety of Los Angeles for every bottomless brunch deal worth your time.
+So we’ve searched the entirety of LA for every bottomless brunch deal worth your time.
 Are these the best brunches in LA?
 Of course not.
 But some are close.
-And besides, you just popped your third bottle of champagne - today’s priorities are slightly different than usual.
-We’ve broken down—neighborhood by neighborhood—the 100 bottomless brunches you need to be aware of in LA.
+And besides, you just popped your third bottle of champagne.
+We’ve broken down—neighborhood by neighborhood—the bottomless brunches you need to be aware of in LA.
 Never go thirsty again.

 FIG feels like one of those places you only go to if your husband’s out of town in Shanghai for the week, and you want to be bad and try Uber for the first time.
 But the fact is, this sunny spot in the Fairmont Miramar gets it right.
 Unpretentious, lively, and with a menu that never disappoints.

-Deal: $40 includes purchase of entree and endless draft beer or sangria.
+Deal: $45 includes the purchase of an entree and endless draft beer or sangria.
 Weekends 11am-2:30pm.

 A relatively quiet Spanish spot on Main St., Manchego is where you go with a few close friends on Sunday because the gossip is HOT, and you need to hear each other.

 Deal: $22 bottomless mimosas and sangria.
 Weekends 11:00am-3pm.